 When will the SPOT be administered?

-Student evaluations for the spring 2020 session are listed below.
+Student evaluations for the summer 2020 session are listed below.

 |Term||Session Dates||Survey Administration Dates|